- Sourcing, vetting, and assembling the right team for the engagement

 Adding a second internal team means recruitment, HR overhead, management structure, and operational investment.
 A dedicated external team can absorb that capacity need without the full organizational build-out.

-Your CTO or VP Engineering should be making architecture decisions and setting direction — not running day-to-day hiring, onboarding, and delivery management for a team that does not yet exist.
+Your CTO or VP Engineering should be making architecture decisions and setting direction — not running day-to-day hiring, onboarding, and administrative team operations.

 Not a vendor who delivers a specification.
 A team that understands the product, participates in planning, flags problems early, and takes engineering ownership for their area of work.